flowsforapex/apex-flowsforapex/docs/usingTasksToImplementYourProcess.md

 ###### 1. bpmn:task - Task

-This is the standard bpmn task.
+This is the standard, generic, BPMN task.
 It has no special behavior when a process is executed.

+Typically these are used in the early stages of modeling a business process, but as a project moves towards creating an executable process model, tasks will get converted to more specific task types.

-###### 2. bpmn:userTask - Calls an APEX Page
+###### 2. bpmn:userTask - Calls an APEX Page or other URL.

+userTask objects can be used for an online task to be performed by a user.
+Currently, the following userTask types are enabled:

+- call an APEX page.
+- call an external URL. 🆕

-userTask objects can be used to call an APEX page.  userTasks are configured in the APEX tab of the Flows for APEX modeler properties panel with the information required to call an APEX page.
+APEX Page User Tasks:  userTasks are configured in the APEX tab of the Flows for APEX modeler properties panel with the information required to call an APEX page.
 This configuration will be familiar to anyone who has configured APEX menus.

 ![configuration of userTasks](images/configureUserTask.png "configuring userTasks in the Flows for APEX modeler")